 Born 1945 in England

 Gary's passion for art started at a early age and he began studying Art, evenings and weekends at Penmore House College of Art and Design in Derbyshire, England

-Gary began studying art at Penmore House, College of Art and Design in Derbyshire.
-But was unable to continue his studies when it became necessary to find employment to provide an income for his widowed mother.
+But sadly Gary was unable to continue his studies when it became necessary to find employment to provide an income for his widowed mother.

-Pursuing a career in the Construction and Marine industry.
-Living and working in Great Britain, Cyprus, Malta, Spain and the Maldives.
+Later he pursued a career in the Construction and Marine industry living and working in Great Britain, Cyprus, Malta, Spain and the Maldives Islands.

-After serving 12 years in the Royal Air Force Gary, in 1981 emigrated to Australia.
+After serving 12 years in the Royal Air Force, Gary emigrated to Australia.
 Working for a number of years in Marine Engineering, Medical Services, Construction industry and as a Social Housing Manager for the Western Australian State Government.

 In 1995 Gary was encouraged to return to his passion for painting by F.Francis Younger, renowned Watercolourist, Graphic Designer and President of the Western Australian Watercolour Society.

-Gary began again painting with watercolour as his main medium and was influenced by the work of Sir William Russell Flint, J.M.W.
+Gary began again painting with watercolour as his chosen medium and was influenced by the work of Sir William Russell Flint, J.M.W.
 Turner and Australian artist, Robert A.Wade.